Wolsten/ARTE/readme.md

 *Disclaimer*

-ARTE has not been tested extensively across an extensive range of browsers and in particular touch interfaces have not been tested.
-It is licenced under MIT and therefore normal caveats apply.
+ARTE has not been tested extensively across an extensive range of browsers and in particular touch interfaces have only been tested briefly on mobile Safari on an iPhone.

 ## Usage